neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 ## Selecting a Dataset Use Case

 Results and examples are given for five common use cases with popular datasets in this tutorial.
-If you would like to apply these approaches to your own dataset, Hugging Face has additional information for setup of custom datasets [here](https://huggingface.co/transformers/custom_datasets.html).
+To apply these approaches to your own dataset, Hugging Face has additional information for setup of custom datasets [here](https://huggingface.co/transformers/custom_datasets.html).
 Once you have successfully converted your dataset into Hugging Face's format, it can be safely plugged into these flows and used for sparse transfer learning from the pre-sparsified models.

 The use cases and datasets covered in this tutorial are listed below along with results for sparse transfer learning with the 80% pruned BERT model.